Investors provide capital into an early-stage business with high growth potential in exchange for an ownership share.

 During the 2020-2021 time frame increased awareness of diversity practices and outcomes in all industries, Venture Capital funds reversed previous improvements and ended up decreasing amounts of investment capital to women, Black, LatinX, and Indigenous founders.

-VCs invest in only 0.05% of all startup in the US, and even less in other countries.
+VCs invest in only 0.05% of all startups in the US, and even less in other countries.
 They are a unique asset class designed to power high-growth, high-return outcomes and it is not for all types of entrepreneurial pursuits.

-VC is structured to support winners, so when the going gets tough for the less performing firms undergo wrenching changes.
+VC is structured to support market-dominating winners, so when the going gets tough for the less performing firms undergo wrenching changes.
 The founding management team may be forced out, or the firm may undergo a down-round (newer investment lowers the value of the firm overall).
 The company may be forced to “exit” or be acquired prematurely because a lead venture owner is trying to finalize their own fund and clean up the less performing companies in their portfolio.

-Limits to VC Board Influence
+Limits to VC board influence

-Venture Capitalists tend to serve in powerful board roles in the companies that they fund, and can have an outsized influence on the direction of a company.
+Venture Capitalists tend to serve in powerful board roles in the companies that they fund and can have an outsized influence on the direction of a company.
 In 2017 VCs intervened to encourage Travis Kalanick, the founder of Uber, to resign after controversy over the company’s reported unethical culture, including allegations that he ignored reports of sexual harassment at the company.
 At the same time, the VC board members of Facebook have been criticized for failing to adequately steer the founder to adopt more ethical data practices.

-Andreeson Horowitz, a venture fund founded by former entrepreneurs, invests much of their management fee in providing services to their portfolio companies, from design to sales and marketing support to public relations.
+Andreeson Horowitz, a venture fund founded by former entrepreneurs, invests much of their management fee in providing services to its portfolio companies, from design to sales and marketing support to public relations.
 Several VC firms have adopted this structure but most remain more hands-off, providing lightweight support in the form of network introductions and board meeting participation.

-Rise in Global Hubs
+Rise in global Hubs

 COVID19 has accelerated a trend already underway: the emergence of Beijing and Shanghai as power centers in VC, while Boston and New York continue to vie for 2nd and 3rd place in the US.
-VCs have been more willing to accept virtual pitch meetings from all over the world, and the rise of purely distributed teams (with no fixed headquarters) has changed the playing field for who fits the criteria for these firms, who used to insist on in person pitch meetings and local investment.
+VCs have been more willing to accept virtual pitch meetings from all over the world, and the rise of purely distributed teams (with no fixed headquarters) has changed the playing field for who fits the criteria for these firms, who used to insist on in-person pitch meetings and local investment.

 Alternatives to VC

 VC does not fit the capital requirements for most entrepreneurs, especially those that do not want to lose ownership control of their company, or who do not want to align to an exit strategy at the start.
-Alternatives to venture capital have been created to fit this growing need particularly focused on entrepreneurs who are growing steady state businesses or who seek to keep wealth within communities.
+Alternatives to venture capital have been created to fit this growing need particularly focused on entrepreneurs who are growing steady-state businesses or who seek to keep wealth within communities.

-Revenue-Based Finance is one way to grow your company, and you can choose other capital types as an alternative or pair and combine at different stages of your business.
+Venture Capital is one way to grow your company, and you can choose other capital types as an alternative or pair and combine at different stages of your business.
 Consider these alternative capital sources or explore our Capital Library.